 BTC mining also requires a huge amount of computing power and is very resource-intensive, so miners are rewarded for their work with Bitcoin tokens.
 More information on Bitcoin mining can be found here.

-Binance has recently launched the Binance Smart Chain for the development of decentralised apps.
+Binance launched the Binance Smart Chain for the development of decentralised apps.
 This dual-chain architecture has revolutionised how the Binance network processes transactions and massively improved its scalability.

 The new Binance Smart Chain purports a block creation time of as little as 3 seconds - which, let’s face it, blows Bitcoins ten-minute block time out of the water.
 The faster time is achieved through innovation within the two-chain system and the use of the faster proof-of-stake consensus mechanism.
 BNB also offers much lower trading fees than the Bitcoin blockchain, so all in all, there really is no comparison of Bitcoin vs Binance Coin when it comes to transactions.